trevorpiltch/trevorpiltch/README.md

 <img src="https://user-images.githubusercontent.com/64988375/225766725-3e811ba3-3859-4f08-bc42-c9d789773ca0.png" width=35% height=35%>
 </p>

-I'm a freshman at McGill University in Montreal studying Software Engineering.
+I'm a sophomore at McGill University in Montreal studying Software Engineering.
 My main focus is on iOS & MacOS apps, but I've also worked with classical and quantum algorithms and data structures.
 I also build websites, web apps, and bare metal software.
 Outside of computers, I love to skateboard, surf, and play soccer.
-I am a very organized person and I think the answer to everything is Don't Panic (😉).
+I am a very organized person and I love learning new things.

 ### 🌐 Find Me on the Interweb
 [Website](https://trevorpiltch.github.io/) <br />